 Members of our lab regularly seize public engagement opportunities to pique people’s curiosity in science.
-In addition, we collaborate with Sunset Zoo to provide new platforms in the Manhattan (KS) region that allow scientists to reach out to public audiences through informal, discussion-based presentations, and we generate opportunities for K-12 teachers to get hands-on science experiences.
+In addition, we collaborate with Sunset Zoo and other community partners to provide new platforms in the Manhattan (KS) region that allow scientists to reach out to public audiences through informal, discussion-based presentations, and we generate opportunities for K-12 teachers to get hands-on science experiences.
 With the help of NSF and the K-State Center for Engagement and Community Development, we currently focus on the following projects:

 - Science on Tap: Held in a relaxed setting at a local brewery, Science on Tap features a brief, informal presentation by a local scientist followed by lively conversation.
 Science on Tap is held monthly at Manhattan Brewing Company.